 North Carolina has four programs that officially recognize anglers who have caught large fish.
 Two of these, the N.C.
 Freshwater Fishing State Record Program and the N.C.
 Angler Recognition Program, are administered by the N.C.
 Wildlife Resources Commission.
+The other two, Saltwater Fishing Records and Saltwater Fishing Tournament Citations, are administered by the N.C.
+Division of Marine Fisheries.

 A list of the largest common freshwater game fish caught by anglers in North Carolina, as well as information on how to apply for a new state fish record.